-If there’s one thing I’d recommend you buy/request as a gift over the Christmas period (or anytime really), it’s an Amazon Kindle Paperwhite.
-This is not a sponsored post (I wish) but does include some affiliate links as usual 😉
+If there’s one thing I’d recommend you buy/request as a gift over the Christmas period, it’s an Amazon Kindle Paperwhite.
+This is not a sponsored email (I wish) but does include some affiliate links as usual 😉

 Here are some reasons why you should get a Kindle.

 (1) It massively reduces the friction for reading.

 It’s pretty uncontroversial to say that reading a book is probably better for us in the long term than scrolling through Instagram.
 The problem is that scrolling through Instagram when we’re commuting or in bed is just too easy.
 Having a Kindle on our bedside or in our bags makes it much easier to ditch the scrolling and to become engrossed in a good book.

 The Kindle mobile app is also pretty good, so on occasions when I don’t have my Kindle with me, I just carry on reading on my phone (which syncs seamlessly with the actual Kindle so I don’t lose my place).